-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Eastern Michigan University (the "University") and its discretely presented component unit as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 14, 2021.
-The financial statements of the discretely presented component unit was not audited in accordance with Government Auditing Standards.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and discretely presented component unit of Eastern Michigan University (the "University") as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 20, 2022.
+The financial statements of Eastern Michigan University Foundation were not audited in accordance with Government Auditing Standards.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting